Dr. Izane Reyneke

 Pauline worked in state primary health care settings for 11 years as a Professional Nurse.
 She was a Facility Manager at four primary health care clinics prior to joining HOPE Cape Town in 2005.
 She currently works as Outreach Facilitator where she manages all HOPE Community Health Care Workers and is responsible for community outreach projects.

-Administrator and Donor Liaison Europe
+Donor Liaison Europe

 HOPE to Home Coordinator

 Sonia Daniels started to work at HOPE Cape Town in April 2010.
 She is the Care and Support Coordinator at the Paediatric Wards of the Tygerberg Hospital.
 Sonia counsels mothers and caregivers and does group talks on a number of HIV related subjects.
 Additionally, Sonia is also involved in the volunteer and elective student programme and works closely with the PR office of the Tygerberg Hospital.

 Dr. Ana Houston